Prashant-Tiwari26/Signature-Verification-using-Siamese-Neural-Network/README.md

 ## Evaluation

-* The model has been tested on testing data by setting a threshold value of 0.5 for the euclidean distance, below it the signatures are authentic, above it there's a forgery.
+* The model has been tested on testing data by setting a threshold value of 0.5 for the euclidean distance, below it the signatures are authentic, above it there is a forgery.
 The code for this task is given in `Scripts/testing.py`

 * The code for final evaluation is given in `Scripts/evaluation.py` which calculates accuracy, classification report as well as Confusion matrix and ROC curve plot.